-Several prominent MBA programs last year went test-optional or offered test waivers.
-Most of them are continuing with this policy for the 2021–2022 MBA admissions cycle.
+Several prominent MBA programs in 2020 and 2021 went test-optional or offered test waivers.
+Many of them are continuing with this policy for the 2022-23 MBA admissions cycle.
 Admissions offices are increasingly skeptical as to whether all MBA applicants need a GMAT/GRE score to predict that they will be successful in business school.
 Other programs are allowing applicants to submit the shorter Executive Assessment as an alternative to the GMAT or GRE, and some schools are accepting other tests like the MCAT or LSAT.

 Potential for success is predictable without GMAT/GRE